See Encyclopedia Brunoniana for entries on buildings.

 Committee on Campus Planning (now Committee on Facilities and Campus Planning)

 A Corporation committee informed on matters relating of the physical resources, facilities, infrastructure, landscaping, campus planning and aesthetic development of the University.
 The committee advises the President and the Corporation on strategic physical planning matters.
 Corporation records are closed for 50 years.
-Please contact email@example.com to request access.
+Request access through the Reference Request Form.

 Records of the committee can be find in the following records:

 William Jordy papers, 1979-1995 (OF-1UF-J1) Henry Ledyard Goddard Professor Emeritus of Art History at Brown University.
-E-mail firstname.lastname@example.org for inventory.
+Request an inventory through the Reference Request Form.

 Paul F. Maeder papers, 1970-1977 (OF-1CA-M1) Vice President (Finance and Operations) from 1972 to 1977.